Global Race Centre for Equality (GRACE)

 Welcome to GRACE, the Global Race Centre for Equality based at the University of Central Lancashire.
 GRACE is a vibrant, transdisciplinary research centre, committed to quality research and intellectual enquiry that has real-world impact.
 GRACE is led by academics of colour and benefits from an active membership of colleagues with a track record of race-focused and/or racially inclusive research with a commitment to anti-racism.

 The centre operates under four key research themes, reflecting industry, the private, statutory, and voluntary sectors.
-GRACE is led by four Co-Directors who are experts in their fields.

 Free membership offer